ipv6tech/cloud-networking-101/lab/lab4.md

    1. If successful this will output a list of actions that will be performed.
 4. Next we will run `terraform apply -auto-approve`.

-> [!NOTE]
-> This will take a while but should build out the base environment and spin up an instance that we can ssh into.
+> NOTE: This will take a while but should build out the base environment and spin up an instance that we can ssh into.

 ### Verify AWS